By Ed Attwood

 Last month, Bahrain’s motor racing circuit chief said that he could not guarantee whether the island would see a grand prix in 2012.

 “I don't know when the race will be held next year.
-It's not our call," Zayed Alzayani told a British newspaper.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It's not our call," Zayed Alzayani told a British newspaper.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.